ambreshgupta12/flutter-key-concept/README.md

 Usually, components are UI elements presenting data on the screen and initiating changes of the application’s state by responding to user interactions (for example, when the user presses the login button or types in its login credentials).
 Components cannot communicate directly with the global store.
 Instead, they need to encapsulate the information (in our previous example, a new username value) required for the changes and dispatch them using actions.
 ## Actions
+Actions carry the information in their payload and pass it to reducers.
+In Dart programming language the actions can be represented by different classes.
+It’s a good practice to keep the actions separated by features into separate files to prevent your objects growing too large.
+## Reducer
+Reducers receive the information through actions and implement the business logic layer to handle data and generate the next state of the application.
+It’s important to remember that the reducers always create a new copy of the state, keeping it immutable between the refresh cycles.
+## Middleware
+Middleware adds more layers to your application by intercepting the actions before they reach the reducers and do additional data processing.
+Middleware provides better code separation and makes the layers easy to replace.
+For example, if you‘re using a database engine in your application you’ll be able to only swap the DB related parts in the future without touching any other parts of the code.
+Good examples of popular middleware are loggers, databases, thunks or sagas.
+## Store
+The store represents the current global state of your application.
+It can only be changed by the reducers and when it happens the components which are observing particular values in the store will be automatically notified.